wangell/pleroma/README.md

 ```

 ### Grouping of object graphs (like E)
 Entities that should share the same object graph are grouped in vats.
 Each vat is assigned to a node for processing, rather than every single entity being assigned.
-Calling a method synchronously in the same happens the way regular function calls happen via the stack, no network/message queue involved.
+Calling a method synchronously in the same vat happens the way regular function calls happen via the stack, no network/message queue involved.

 ### Paravirtualization + bare-metal RISC-V support
 Running under Xen/KVM and managed-mode RISC-V (currently targeting https://www.sifive.com/boards/hifive-unmatched)